pmem/rpma/DEVELOPMENT.md

 - `BUILD_EXAMPLES` should be set to `ON` (the default) to turn on building the examples,
 - `TESTS_RDMA_CONNECTION` should be set to `ON` (the default is `OFF`) to enable tests that require a configured RDMA-capable network interface (valgrind is also required),
 - `TESTS_VERBOSE_OUTPUT` should be set to `ON` (the default is `OFF`) to put cmake in the trace mode with variables expanded,
-- `TESTS_PERF_TOOLS` enables testing the performance analysis tools, so it should be set to `ON` (the default is `OFF`) when developing the performance analysis tools,
 - `DEBUG_LOG_TRACE` enables logging functions' traces, so it is very useful during debugging (it should be set to `ON` then, the default is `OFF`).

 # Testing